 Illustration: The beautiful new Helsinki Airport entrance with new departure and arrival halls is to be opened in 2022.

-The current arrivals and departure halls will be renewed and, following this renovation, they will be made part or the gate area reserved for flights to and from Europe.
-The expansion of Terminal 2 will begin after summer 2018 at the earliest.
-According to the preliminary plan, the entire project will be completed during 2022.
-Read more.
+As part of the T2 expansion, the current arrivals and departure halls will be renewed and, following this renovation, they will be made part of the gate area reserved for flights to and from Europe.
+Read more about T2 expansion.

-The building and inauguration of the new spaces, the launching of new services and the improvement of travel as a whole will take place in stages.
+Helsinki Airport's Development Programme is designed, built and opened in steps.
 The development programme will be split into smaller phases in order to enable flexible reaction to changes in the market situation.
 The content, cost and schedules will be made more accurate as the planning progresses.

 Finavia’s Development Programme partners